 - Additional claims, such as assault and battery

-Running a gas station means that you expose yourself to substantial losses.
-A gasoline-fueled incident can lead to damages and injuries that may prove to be very expensive.
+Running a gas station means that you could comparatively be exposed to substantial losses due to fire than other businesses.
+A gasoline-induced accident can lead to damages and injuries that may prove to be very expensive.
 However, there may be situations where your standard gas station insurance policy will not cover the total expense.

-Commercial umbrella insurance is a form of liability insurance that covers your business when your auto liability, general liability, or other coverages are not sufficient to pay for damages.
-It covers your business when the coverage expense exceeds your policy limit.
-Furthermore, it also helps to protect your business from the financial risk of massive lawsuit.
+Commercial umbrella insurance is a form of liability insurance covering your business when your auto liability, general liability, or other coverages are insufficient to pay for damages.
+It protects your business when the coverage expense exceeds your policy limit.
+Furthermore, it also helps shield your business from the financial risk of a massive lawsuit.